shimapi/bestsellers-shopify-frontend/README.md

 ## Known Issues

-- Card in Mobile: Investigating issue with `.card` height on mobile devices.
+- Card in Mobile: Investigating issue with `.card` flip on mobile devices.